Car Test Centre, England

 On the day at Sheffield (Handsworth)

 Plan to arrive at Sheffield (Handsworth) about ten minutes before your slot.
 Parking varies between DVSA centres, so check the route and the surrounding streets on the DVSA centre finder a day or two ahead.
 With demand running high here and waits near 14 to 18 weeks, it is worth holding any earlier cancellation slot you are offered.
 Bring your provisional photocard licence; the examiner will not start without it, and you will need a roadworthy car with L plates and a working interior mirror.
+If Rotherham is fully booked, Sheffield (Handsworth) is the next closest centre, roughly 4 miles away.

 Plan for a drive of roughly 40 minutes, identical in structure to every other DVSA centre.
-First comes the 20-metre eyesight check and a pair of vehicle-safety questions, one show-me, one tell-me, then the examiner joins you for the road section.
-About 20 minutes is independent driving by sat nav or by following signs to a named target, you tackle one of four set manoeuvres, and around a third of candidates get an emergency stop.
+First comes the 20-metre eyesight check and a tell-me vehicle-safety question, then the examiner joins you for the road section, with one show-me question while you drive.
+About 20 minutes is independent driving by sat nav or by following signs to a named target, you tackle one of four set manoeuvres, and around one in seven candidates get an emergency stop.
 The drive works through whatever mix of urban and outlying roads sits within about a twenty-minute radius, and at a centre this busy that usually means heavier traffic to read.
 Across DVSA marking nationally, the fault recorded most often on car tests is junctions - observation, worth drilling on the local routes before your date.

 There is no wait for the verdict, the examiner delivers it at the centre.
 They go over each fault recorded, hand you the DL25 feedback form, and on a pass retain your provisional licence so the full version arrives by post.
 To pass you need no more than 15 driving faults and not a single serious or dangerous one; 45.3% of candidates at Sheffield (Handsworth) currently clear that.